5 places to see in Guadalest

-- Guadalest Patron Saint Festivities: mid-August, on the 14th.
+- Guadalest Patron Saint Festivities: in mid-August, around the 14th.

-- Romantic Night: simultaneous event in the 59 most beautiful towns in Spain and 400 in Europe.
+- Romantic Night: simultaneous event in the 59 most beautiful villages in Spain and 400 in Europe.
 With dinner and music in the square.
-About June 22.
+About June 22nd.

-- Festivities of San Gregorio (Festes de Sant Gregori): at the beginning of May.
+- Festes de Sant Gregori (Saint Gregory’s Festival): at the beginning of May.

 WHAT TO EAT IN GUADALEST?

 We always recommend the traditional cuisine of the area.
-If you’re going to eat in Guadalest, you have to eat rabbit al all i oli, stuffed peppers, baked vegetables and L’Olleta de Blat.
+If you are going to eat in Guadalest, you have to eat rabbit with all i oli, stuffed peppers, baked vegetables and L’Olleta de Blat.

-You can enter Tripadvisor and observe the opinions of the people who have eaten there.
-As always, opinions must be evaluated carefully and not taken at face value when choosing places to eat, hotels or even campsites.
+You can go to Tripadvisor and see the opinions of people who have eaten there.
+As always, opinions should be taken carefully and not taken at face value when choosing places to eat, hotels or even campsites.

-Where to Sleep: Hotels in Guadalest?
-Rural houses?
+Where to Sleep: Hotel in Guadalest?
+Rural cottages?

-Near the town you will only find a list of hotels in Guadalest and rural houses quite reduced.
+Near the town you will only find a small list of hotels in Guadalest and rural houses.
 But before choosing a hotel, consider what you are going to do nearby.
 If your intention is to spend a few days in the valley away from civilization or if you want to be near the sea and with more hotel options.
-You can always take the car and in just over 20 minutes you will be at the Castle.
+You can always take the car and in little more than 20 minutes you will be at the Castle.

-If you are looking for camping type accommodation nearby, you know, Armanello camping in Benidorm.
-From our campsite it will take less than 30 minutes (even if Googlemaps says 30) to get to the town.
-With us you can camp, you have pitches for caravan and motorhome, bungalows and other accommodation.
+If you are looking for camping type accommodation nearby you know, camping Armanello in Benidorm.
+From our campsite it will take you less than 30 minutes (although Googlemaps says 30) to get to the village.
+With us you can camp, you have plots for caravan and motorhome, bungalows and other accommodation.

-As expected, we encourage you not to sleep in Guadalest, but in a campsite with bungalows and enjoy the valley for a day, going up and down the mountain.
-Both our campsite and the town have excellent ratings on Tripadvisor and may be one of the best combinations of accommodation and activity in Alicante.
+As expected, we encourage you not to sleep in Guadalest, but in a campsite with bungalows and enjoy the valley for a day, with ascent and descent to the mountain.
+Both our campsite and the locality have excellent ratings on Tripadvisor and may be one of the best combinations of accommodation and activity that exist in Alicante.

 What is the distance from Benidorm to Guadalest?

-Between Benidorm and Guadalest there are 16.49 km of distance in a straight line and 22 km by car.
+Between Benidorm and Guadalest is 16.49 km away as the crow flies and 22 km by car.
 There are 3 ways to get from Benidorm to Guadalest: by bus, taxi or car.